fgremper/CloudStudio/ApiReference.md

 UNCHANGED             | No changes have been made to this line.
 INSERT                | This line has been inserted.
 MODIFIED              | This line has been modified.
-PAD                   | Padding for the lines to line up nicely.
+PAD                   | Padding for unmodified blocks to line up nicely.
-MODIFIED_PAD          | Padding for two modified blocks to line up nicely.
+MODIFIED_PAD          | Padding for modified blocks to line up nicely.

 #### Parameters